easierdata/EASIER-WEBSITE-V2/_drafts/example-draft.md

 domain.com/cat.png

-You search for content via CID where \`ipfs://<CID>\` resolves to a piece of content that can live anywhere on the IPFS network.
+You search for content via CID where `ipfs://<CID>` resolves to content that can live anywhere on the IPFS network.

 Content is accessed on IPFS through an [IPFS Gateway](https://docs.ipfs.tech/concepts/ipfs-gateway/#gateway-providers "IPFS Doc on IPFS Gateways").
 For example, the Chromium browser, Brave, has [native IPFS support](https://brave.com/ipfs-support/ "Brave Doc on IPFS Support").
-Simply type \`/ipfs/<CID>\` into the`address bar` and you’ll access data via IPFS!
+Type `/ipfs/<CID>` into the address bar, and you’ll access data via IPFS!

 ## Locating Geographic Data via CID within the STAC specification